mikegedelman/chrome-csv-viewer/README.md

 ZIP file will be in dist

 # Copyright & License

+Note: this copyright from forked repo, think I'm supposed to keep it here but please contact me if I need to do otherwise.

 Copyright 2012-2013 Rufus Pollock.
 Note that this utilizes various third-party libraries which may be differently licensed.